The Data Protection Officer: All You Need To Know

 Appointing a Data Protection Officer is a mandatory obligation that forms a key part of the strengthened accountability responsibilities that are found in the GDPR.
 This is alongside with other new obligations on organizations like carrying out data protection impact assessments; implementing the principles of privacy by design and by default, and maintaining internal records of their data processing activities.
 Keep in mind this B2B GDPR checklist when going about collecting and processing data.

-If data controllers and data processors carry out processing that involves the ‘regular and systematic monitoring of data subjects on a large scale’ or if they process sensitive personal data then they must appoint a Data Protection Officer.
+If controllers and processors carry out processing that involves the ‘regular and systematic monitoring of data subjects on a large scale’ or if they process sensitive personal then they must appoint a .
 This will help ensure data integrity as well.

 Data Protection Officer Selection

-When considering candidates for the Data Protection Officer role, organizations are not limited to just staff members but may choose to appoint an outside professional to perform the role on the basis of a service contract.
+When considering candidates for the role, organizations are not limited to just staff members but may choose to appoint an outside professional to perform the role on the basis of a service contract.

-If an external Data Protection Officer is selected, it will be important for organizations to ensure that the Data Protection Officer forms productive relationships with internal stakeholders and colleagues in order to adequately perform the Data Protection Officer role.
-Contrarily, an external Data Protection Officer perhaps has an additional facade of aloofness which an internal Data Protection Officer may not be able to demonstrate, especially if the chosen individual already has close working relationships with the stakeholders whose actions need to be monitored.
+If an external is selected, it will be important for organizations to ensure that the Data Protection Officer forms productive relationships with internal stakeholders and colleagues in order to adequately perform the Data Protection Officer role.
+Contrarily, an external perhaps has an additional facade of aloofness which an internal may not be able to demonstrate, especially if the chosen individual already has close working relationships with the stakeholders whose actions need to be monitored.

-If an employee is chosen as the Data Protection Officer, nothing should prevent that individual from also performing other roles at the organization, as long as those roles do not affect their ability to adequately perform the role of Data Protection Officer.
-However, appointing an internal Data Protection Officer may raise issues of confidentiality and conflict of interest.
+If an employee is chosen as the nothing should prevent that individual from also performing other roles at the organization, as long as those roles do not affect their ability to adequately perform the role of Data Protection Officer.
+However, appointing an internal may raise issues of confidentiality and conflict of interest.
 To counteract this, it will be vital that organizations develop policies and procedures to manage any such issues.

 Core Tasks of a Data Protection Officer